openhab/website/CONTRIBUTING.md

 This website is made with [VuePress](https://vuepress.vuejs.org/).
 It will be installed as part of the dev dependencies.
 For the used version of vuepress to work correctly, Node.js 16.20.0 or **older** is needed.
 Alternatively on newer versions [the legacy OpenSSL provider can be enabled as described in this StackOverflow thread](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported).
+For the Ruby scripts used by the website build, Ruby 2.4.3 is needed.
-If you are using a Node.js version mananger like [fnm](https://github.com/Schniz/fnm), the provided `.node-version` file should automatically set the correct Node.js version needed.
+If you are using a Node.js version manager like [fnm](https://github.com/Schniz/fnm), the provided `.node-version` file should automatically set the correct Node.js version needed.
+If you are using a Ruby version manager like [rvm](https://rvm.io/), running `rvm use` should automatically set the correct version according to the `.ruby-version` file.

 ## Running in development mode